 I visited Kashmir after a gap of 18 years in 2008.
 Now I visit it every six months.
 How can I stay away from Tul Mul?

 What do you remember most about Kashmir?

 I have super memories of my initial years there – be it my school – Presentation Convent, be it the snow, be it playing with my dogs, be it visiting my mom and dad at Radio Station (Radio Kashmir Srinagar –AIR) – everything about that place was so special.

 Growing up with my whole family together was just terrific.
 Sunday noisy cricket sessions with the cousins or a quiet evening studying with parents.
 I miss it all.

 How do you keep the Kashmiri culture alive at home?

 Language, food, festivals, it is all intact at home, and not to forget the khutambad, the carpets, and the shawls.

 What is your take on the Kashmiri language?

-Oh I love it and I can speak it fluently.
+Oh, I love it and I can speak it fluently.
 I am proud of it and you will catch me quite often getting excited about meeting fellow Kashmiris and speaking to them in our language.
-It also helps to do my secret little talk with family at a huge gatherings!!
+It also helps to do my secret little talk with family at huge gatherings!!

 What is the time period of their life in Kashmir that your relatives and friends talk about most?